Ten Ring Precision

 Firearms Shipping Instructions

 Shipping firearms legally is a little difficult these days if you do not have a lot of experience.
 The following are instructions, suggestions and hints will help you get your precious lead injector to me or any other gunsmith within the United States of America.
+Sending a firearm to a professional gunsmith is only part of the contract.

 1. Do not ship a firearm in a case you cannot afford to lose We cannot keep track of plastic and other cheap gun cases and cannot guarantee your case will be returned.

 2. Wrap your firearm in small bubble wrap.
 You can tape the end of the bubble wrap, but simply placing it in a small, strong cardboard box in the bubble wrap works just fine.
-After you have put the firearm in the cardboard box you can add packing peanuts or more bubble wrap to fill the voids.
+After you have put the firearm tightly in the cardboard box you can add packing peanuts or more bubble wrap to fill the voids.
 Your packing is now complete!

 5. When you are ready to ship you must follow specific rule of law.
 It is a felony to ship a handgun through the United States Postal System – do not take the chance!
 All handguns must be shipped through either UPS or Fed Ex Overnight which is expensive, but that is the world we live in these days.
 Handguns can be shipped through US Postal Service, but only from one dealer to another dealer.